MyZenKey/sp-sdk-ios/README.md

 ## 6.0 Request Authorization Code

+A ZenKey authorization can provide your application with the means to secure a user's registration, login, or authorization to processing an important transaction.
 The SDK provides the branded button `ProjectVerifyAuthorizationButton` to automatically submit a request for ZenKey authorization.

-### 6.1 Add Authorization Button
+### 6.1 Add ZenKey Button

 Add the ZenKey  `ProjectVerifyAuthorizationButton` to your UIView.